-Add one tablespoon of rice cereal to one ounce of formula or pumped breast milk.
+Add 1 tablespoon of rice cereal to 1 ounce of formula or pumped breast milk.
 You may need to make the nipple hole in your baby’s bottle a tiny bit larger for the thicker liquid.

 It takes about two days to notice an improvement.
 If your baby is still crying at the same rate, intolerance or allergy may not be the issue.

 If you decide to try a different formula and see no change in your baby’s crying, it’s generally not helpful to continue trying other formulas.
 Talk to your doctor about which formula to use.

 Other steps you can take to soothe your baby’s colic include:

 - swaddling them or wrapping them in a soft blanket

 - massaging them with essential oils